cocoxiang123/cocoxiang123/README.md

 website: https://coco-portfolio.netlify.app/

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other creators.I am currently Look for a job. 🤣
+- 👯 I’m looking to collaborate with other creators.
+I am currently Look for a job. 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects.
 Get a nice job! with nice teammate! 🤣

 ### Spotify Playing 🎧